msfcode/accespwn/README.md

 My tool have a lot of options to make hacking more easier , like is easy to make reverse-shell with this tool, for windows, Linux and Mac.. it build to be simple to use , help command is always at Accespwn for you...
 At this version you will find :
+# Donation 💲

+          Thank You for your Donation that will help me to advance ,to upgrade this Tool and make more exploits, and Options😊 Thank You 😊 One Dollar can make the difference PayPal : msfcodedonation@gmail.com

 # OPTIONS 🤖
        information gatherning-
          >(IP scanning)